-The State Emergency Operations Center will notify the Regional Managing Director that a natural disaster may impact Brevard County.
-The Regional Managing Director will then notify the BFP President and Chief Executive Officer.
+The State Emergency Operations Center will notify the DCF Family Well Being Director that a natural disaster may impact Brevard County.
+The Family Well Being Director will then notify the BFP President and Chief Executive Officer.
 Following this notification, all disaster preparedness notifications will be issued through the chain of command.
-Should this occur on a weekend or anytime outside of normal working hours, notification is made through established phone trees using cell phones, the Remind system, land lines, e-mail, local TV, and radio stations.
+Should this occur on a weekend or anytime outside of normal working hours, notification is made through established phone trees using cell phones, an emergency alert system, land lines, e-mail, local TV, and radio stations.
 All clients will be directed to their local community shelters if evacuations are required.